neekonsu/worklog/inquis-medical/1508202515092025/inquis-gen-2-gen-3-suggestions.md

 - 120 CMD_CHECK_IS used instead of if (...) {emit_log_comment_record(...)} -> We should have one way to handle errors visible to all modules; should even be a separate module
 - 104 function never called
-[15h10 22 aug 2025 ~ faster to drop these questions and comments into powerpoint from the getgo] **Suggestions:**
+[15h10 22 aug 2025 ~ faster to drop these questions and comments into powerpoint from the getgo] [15h59 22 au 2025 ~ leaving textual commentary and oneliners here and using slides for visual content like doxygen graphs]
+-
+**Suggestions:**

 #### LOG